Registering as an employer

 - contact details, for example telephone number, email address

-- type of business (for example sole trader)
+- specific description of type of business being registered as an employer (for example ‘electrician’)

 - number of employees you expect to employ